Seahawks mailbag: Which position should Seattle still address? What’s the future at tailback?

 Seattle has had success through the years getting good seasons out of veteran defensive tackles, such as Al Woods last year (Woods is now with the Titans) and bringing back Tony McDaniel in 2016.

-But any signing may not be imminent as Seattle could wait to get to camp — or even into camp — before making an addition
+But any signing might not be imminent as Seattle could wait to get to camp — or even into camp — before making an addition

 A: Ursua, a seventh-round pick last year, and Swain, a sixth-round pick in the draft last April, could indeed be battling for a final spot as a receiver on the initial 53-man roster.

-Both project more as slot receivers — Swain said on draft day that being used more in the slot last year at Florida helped lead to having his best season a year ago.
+Both project more as slot receivers.
+Swain said on draft day that being used more in the slot last year at Florida helped lead to having his best season a year ago.

-Swain may factor in more to the return games than Ursua.
-Ursua didn’t handle any returns his final season at Hawaii and had 10 overall punt returns in college — he was not listed on the depth chart at that spot with the Seahawks at the end of last season.
+Swain might factor in more to the return games than Ursua.
+Ursua didn’t handle any returns his final season at Hawaii and had 10 overall punt returns in college.
+He was not listed on the depth chart at that spot with the Seahawks at the end of last season.

 Swain, meanwhile, was a regular punt returner for Florida the past two seasons and had 39 overall in his college for 308 yards and one TD (he also had four kickoff returns).